-- 190 In this work, the ANTILOPE quantitatives quantitative precipitation estimates (QPE) (Champeaux et al., 2009) are used for precipitation estimation (Champeaux et al., 2009).
-The ANTILOPE-QPE are based on a fusion between the radar data provided by the operational radar network ARAMIS (Tabary, 2007) and the measurements at pluviometers raingauges, spatialised by krigging kriging method.
-ANTILOPE-QPE precipitation are available on the at hourly time step , at the kilometric and 1 kmx1 km resolution.
-The critized observed discharges at the outlet of the two catchments are taken from the hydrometric - 195 French database (www.hydro.eaufrance.fr).
-Table 1 presents the characteristics of the studied eventevents.
+ARAMIS (Tabary, 2007) and the measurements at raingauges, spatialised by kriging method.
+ANTILOPE-QPE precipitation are available at hourly time step and 1 kmx1 km resolution.
+The critized observed discharges at the outlet of the two catchments are taken from the hydrometric French database (www.hydro.eaufrance.fr).
+Table 1 presents the characteristics of the studied events.

 Three flash flood events are considered for each catchments over the 2017-2019 period.
 This period is chosen because it corresponds to the period of availability of the LDAS-Monde at fine scale (2.5 kmx2.5 km resolution and 3 hours time step) (Bonan et al., 2020).
 The heterogeneity of the studied events has to be noted: for the Orbieu catchment, the extreme event of October 2018 represents the historical maximum for this region, with well known dramatic damages to infrastructures and populations.
 This flood has the particularity to be extremely fast, with about two hours between the precipitation peak and the discharge peak at the Lagrasse station.
 A very specific pattern of precipitation occurred during this event.
-The precipitation field was oriented along the main axis of the river, resulting in intense and devastating surface runoff (Caumont et al., 2020)

-$\frac{1}{2}$ This response time appears to be faster than the response time regularly considered for this station (about 5 hours).
-On the

-- 205 opposite, the two other events considered for the Orbieu catchment, in February and Mars March 2017, represent relatively small floods, with return periods of five years and two years, respectively.
+The precipitation field was oriented along the main axis of the river, resulting in intense and devastating surface runoff (Caumont et al., 2020).
+This response time appears to be faster than the response time regularly considered for this station (about 5 hours).
+On the opposite, the two other events considered for the Orbieu catchment, in February and March 2017, represent relatively small floods, with return periods of five years and two years, respectively.
 For the Ardeche catchment, the 2018 autumn has the particularity to present a serie of intermediate flood events.
-For this period, the damages have mainly mainly have been induced by the duration of the flooding period.
-For During the event defined for this study (from November 2018, 22nd to November 2018, 28th), the precipitation amounts do not represent extreme value, however.
-However, flood damages have been - 210 noticed during this period.
+For this period, the damages mainly have been induced by the duration of the flooding period.
+During the event defined from November 2018, 22nd to November 2018, 28th, the precipitation amounts do not represent extreme value.
+However, flood damages have been noticed during this period.
 Consequently, this event is considered as an important flood event.
-In addition, different hydrological responses can by distinguished for spring or autumn seasons, due to different soil and vegetation conditions , or possible snow contributionand meteorological antecedents.
+In addition, different hydrological responses can by distinguished for spring or autumn seasons, due to different soil and vegetation conditions or possible snow contribution.
 This variety in the structures of the six events considered for this study represents both a robustness guaranty and a challenge for the modeling exercise.